ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 according to the following table.

 =====  ====================  ==============================
-Type   NO pre-existing cue   Pre-existing cue
+Type   Key NOT pre-existing  Key pre-existing
 =====  ====================  ==============================
 A      NOOP                  DELETE cue
 B      NOOP                  REPLACE cue.interval